top of page

 Fortunately for Scotland, the rules are far more straightforward.
 Scotland's rules have gone beyond England's Countryside Rights of Way Act and added that wild camping is allowed if you don't camp near buildings or enclosed fields with crops and animals, camp away from roads and leave no trace.
 A few areas (Around Loch Lomond) at certain times of the year require a permit (To keep the numbers down); see here.

-Unfortunately for Northern Ireland, it seems much less tolerated as there is no right to roam; check out the site here.
+Unfortunately, it seems much less tolerated in Northern Ireland, where there is no right to roam; check out the site here.

 What Are The Wild Camping Rules?